NicholasSynovic/nicholassynovic.github.io/content/posts/hello-world.md

 My name is Nicholas M. Synovic.

-At the time of writing, I'm a Research Assistant at Loyola University Chicago.
+At the time of writing, I'm a Research Assistant at Loyola University Chicago with the Software and Systems Laboratory.
 I graduated Loyola in May of 2022 with a B.S in Computer Science.
 Currently, I'm pursuing a M.S in Computer Science with a concentration in Artificial Intelligence.
 My concentration is more specifically targetting low power computer vision systems.

 As an undergrad, I pursued and lead Software Engineering Metrics research and was successfully able to publish a paper into the IEEE ASE 2022 confrence's